department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 ## 4. Several participants said that it was redundant or confusing to have two different sign-in buttons
 3 participants pointed out that there were 2 different sign-in buttons and didn't need more than the one in the header.
 One of these participants said it was confusing to have two buttons in two different places that do the same thing.

-Neither sign-in button got much use during the research sessions.
+Neither sign-in button got much use during the research sessions:
+- 2 participants used the new "Sign in or create account" button.
+- 4 participants used the old "Sign in" button in the header.
-- Most people didn't use either sign-in button because they instead signed in after landing on specific content pages.
+- Everyone else (13 participants) didn't use either sign-in button because they instead used the "sign in" button on specific content pages they found later.

-- A quarter of the participants (5 of 19) said that they'd sign in first--before using the home page--so they'd see customized links or wouldn't get interrupted later to sign in and then have to figure out how to get back to where they were.
+A quarter of the participants (5 of 19) said that they'd sign in first--before using the home page--so they'd see customized links or wouldn't get interrupted later to sign in and then have to figure out how to get back to where they were.
 - One participant said that they didn't think to sign in because they primarily use the VA mobile app, in which you stay signed in.

 ## 5. Several participants had difficulty using the VA Benefits and Health Care megamenu because it didn't work as expected